 - What is a reasonable accommodation?

-- Can I be arrested for seizure-related behavior?
+- What if I’m arrested for seizure-related behavior?

 ADA Amendments Act

 Learn about reasonable accommodations in the work place, the Family Medical Leave Act, and guidance for specific types of employment.

 Specialized information regarding jobs where safety is a primary concern such as firefighter, police officer, and construction worker.

 Learn about legal rights of children with epilepsy and rights of children with epilepsy in schools and daycare.

 Learn what to do if seizure behaviors are mistaken for criminal behaviors and rights of prisoners with epilepsy.

 Learn about the rights of parents with epilepsy.

 Learn about federal housing laws and advocacy strategies.